This content is restricted to club members.

 Following that Mark set up Mubaloo, an enterprise app development company.
-Employing 60 people, it was the most awarded agency in the UK.
+Employing 60 people over 7 years, it was the most awarded agency in the UK.
 Mark sold the business in January 2016 to IPG Mediabrands.

 Mark is also a non-exec director of 4 businesses including Business West and is a Governor of the University of the West of England.
 In 2015 Mark was awarded an Honorary Doctorate in Technology and an MBE in 2017 for services to the Digital Economy.
 In his spare time he flies hot air balloons and organises walking weekends.

 Charles has very strong links in both the investor and corporate community and has a particular reputation as one of the leading “deal makers” in the region.
 Charles has extensive experience of working with private companies, public companies, financial institutions, partnerships, private individuals and entrepreneurs.

 Charles sat on the board of Gloucestershire County Cricket Club for 3 years where he was heavily involved in, amongst other things, the £6m redevelopment of the Bristol County Ground, the successful bid for the cricket world cup in 2019, England v India 2014 ODI, England v Sri Lanka 2016 ODI and the Madness concert in 2015.
-He is a member of the Clifton Club, Company Secretary of the online retailer Jammy Lizard, is a keen shot and has been awarded the freedom of the City of London as well as being nominated for the “42 under 42” by Insider magazine and a top 40 “trailblazer” by the Business Leader in 2016.
+He is a board director of the Clifton Club, Company Secretary of the online retailer Jammy Lizard, is a keen shot and has been awarded the freedom of the City of London as well as being nominated for the “42 under 42” by Insider magazine and a top 40 “trailblazer” by the Business Leader Magazine.

 Denis qualified as a Chartered Accountant in 1978 and became a Corporate Finance partner in Ernst Young in 1989.
-He was with the firm for 26 years, in London, Newcastle upon Tyne and, finally, Bristol before leaving in December 2001.
-He covered a very wide spread of businesses, and was involved in all stages of business development, from start-ups through acquisitions, mergers, and Stock Exchange flotations.
+He was with the firm for 26 years, in London, Newcastle upon Tyne and, finally, Bristol, before leaving in December 2001.
+He covered a very wide spread of businesses, and was involved in all stages of business development, from start-ups through MBOs, acquisitions, mergers, and Stock Exchange flotations.
 Over 26 years, clients ranged from family businesses and large private companies to public companies including Hanson Trust, British Airways and Northern Electric.